-The 25-pin Centronics parallel port is often called the printer port because it is generally used only for printers.
+The 25-pin parallel port is often called the printer port or Centronics port because it is generally used only for printers.
 However, the parallel interface has achieved a high level of standardization.
-The parallel port is also EPP or Enhanced Parallel Port compatible.
-This means you can use the port to connect other peripheral devices designed to use a Centronics parallel interface.
+Therefore, you should not experience any problems using the port to connect other peripheral devices designed to use a Centronics parallel interface.

-PCI SCSI/ Ethernet Port
+SCSI Port